-Jacqueline Emanuel is a third generation instructor of Joseph H. Pilates.
-She has practiced classical Pilates for over 20 years, and has been a certified Pilates instructor for over 3 years.
-Upon graduation from the exclusive Excel Pilates Teacher Training program, she began teaching in the D.C. studio, where her learning and practice continues to grow.
+Jacqueline is a third-generation instructor of Joseph H. Pilates.
+She has practiced classical Pilates for over 20 years and has been a certified Pilates instructor for over 3 years.
+Upon graduation from the exclusive Excel Pilates Teacher Training program, she began teaching in the D.C. studio, where her learning and practice continue to grow.
 Jacqueline believes that Pilates is a meaningful way to help people improve and maintain a high quality of life.
 Her approach is to both challenge and nurture clients.
 “Pilates has been an invaluable inspiration to me and I want to help people of all levels realize the energizing benefits of the method.”
-Growing up in the Rocky Mountains of Colorado with an active outdoor lifestyle, she enjoys skiing, hiking and yoga.
+Growing up in the Rocky Mountains of Colorado with an active outdoor lifestyle, she enjoys skiing, hiking, and yoga.
 She lives on Capitol Hill with her husband and two daughters.
-She is a graduate from the University of Colorado and Denver University.
+She is a graduate of the University of Colorado and Denver University.

-Brianne Barrow Little has been teaching Pilates since 2006, first experiencing the method as a graduate student in dance.
-Not surprisingly, its complement to dance drew her toward a deeper learning and teaching.
+Brianne has been teaching Pilates since 2006, first experiencing the method as a graduate student in dance.
+Not surprisingly, its complement to dance drew her toward deeper learning and teaching.
 Trained through Power Pilates and PMA certified in 2013, she enjoys helping students find their “a-ha” movement moments and translating those into life outside the Pilates studio!
 She enjoys working with bodies of all shapes and capabilities, with specific experience with pre-and post-natal, osteoporotic, and hypermobile students.
-Brianne brings positive energy with a focus on proper alignment for maximum efficiency and strength building to her teaching.
+Brianne brings positive energy with a focus on proper alignment for maximum efficiency and strength-building to her teaching.
 In addition to teaching, Brianne enjoys spending time with her family, cooking, swimming, and gardening.